foundweekends/giter8/README.markdown

     src/main/g8/src/main/scala/$classname$.scala

-If you enter sbt's interactive mode in the base directory of a template project, the action "sbt-test" will apply the template in the default output directory (under `target/g8`) and run `sbt update test` for *that* project in a forked process.
+If you enter sbt's interactive mode in the base directory of a template project, the action "g8-sbt-test" will apply the template in the default output directory (under `target/g8`) and run `sbt update test` for *that* project in a forked process.
 This is a good sanity check for templates that are supposed to produce sbt projects.